gustavoip/scripts/README.md

 # Set of personal scripts to make life less painful

-*  `scripts/screen_brightness_control.py` adjusts screen brightness depending on the time of day
+*  `scripts/screen_brightness_control.py` adjusts all screens' brightness depending on the time of day

     ```
     # crontab -e